About / European Museum Forum (EMF) / Board of Trustees /

 She is committed to creating exhibitions and workshops that support open and conscious dialogue, and to promoting the idea of museums as platforms for societal healing and reconciliation.

-Hans Looijen (The Netherlands)
+Hans Looijen (France)

 Museums must facilitate processes that fulfill the needs of communities around them, supporting communities to engage with the world around them.

-As the CEO of Dolhuys Foundation Hans leads the Museum of the Mind and created its’ second location; Museum of the Mind Amsterdam, which challenges the existing hierarchies and narratives to widen our understanding and appreciation in art.
+As the former CEO of Dolhuys Foundation Hans led the Museum of the Mind and created its’ second location; Museum of the Mind Amsterdam, which challenges the existing hierarchies and narratives to widen our understanding and appreciation in art.
 Outsiderart has far too long been rejected, overlooked and excluded, as have their artists and makers.
 The renewed Museum of the Mind, Dolhuys Haarlem engages with the public at large through art and health programs.
 It has an extensive partner program, ranging from healthcare institutions to museums, with partnerships and projects in the Netherlands and beyond.
 The Museum of the Mind won the European Museum of the Year Award 2022.

 As a museologist, Hans studied in Amsterdam and Oaxaca, Mexico.
 Based on social commitment, he puts his heart and soul into making a difference.
 From his daily work at the two museums he knows what difference putting a case forward can make in peoples’ lives.
 Funding, strategy, empowering and supporting personal development of -lived experienced- volunteers and staff alike, program, public, these are all within his attention span.
 Hans has extensive experience as a cultural entrepreneur from earlier in his career and spent over a decade creating museum- and other meaningful information environments.